traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11c.client-grid-add-text-filters.answers.md

             ];

- 3. Add class variables to TURN ON FILTERS on all columns
+ 3. Turn on sorting on *ALL* columns
+    -- Define a class variable called defaultColumnDefs -- The type is ColDef
+    -- Initialize it so that flex = 1, sortable = true

+            public defaultColumnDefs: ColDef = {
+              flex: 1,
+              sortable: true,           // All columns are sortable }

+ 4. Turn on filters on *ALL* columns
     a.
 Add a class variable:  textFilterParams

-             // Customize the filters (when turned on) private textFilterParams: ITextFilterParams = {
-                filterOptions: ['contains', 'notContains'],         // Customize the filter to only show "Contains" and "Not Contains"
-                caseSensitive: false,                               // Filter is case-insensitive
-                debounceMs: 200,
-                filterParams.maxNumConditions: 1                    // This causes the and/or condition to be suppressed
-              };

     b.
-Add a class variable:  defaultColumnDefs
-       -- The type is ColDef
+Update the defaultColumnDefs
-       -- Initialize it so that flex = 1, sortable = true, filter = true, floatingFilter = true
+        -- Add filter = 'agTextColumnFilter', floatingFilter = true, filterParams is set to your textFilterParams

             public defaultColumnDef: ColDef = {
                 flex: 1,
                 sortable: true,